A Calm Place For

 Feeling Responsible for Keeping Things “Okay”

-You track what’s happening around you.
+You may track what is happening around you almost automatically.

 • monitoring emotional dynamics in relationships